ManimCommunity/manim/docs/source/guides/add_voiceovers.rst

 creating purely visual Manim scenes.
 One has to use `a video editing program <https://en.wikipedia.org/wiki/List_of_video_editing_software>`__ to add the voiceovers after the video has been rendered.
-This process can be difficult and time-consuming, since the scenes and the voiceover script tend to change a lot during the development process.
-Creating a video with voiceovers in one or two takes requires a lot of planning and preparation, which beginners often not know how to do.
+This process can be difficult and time-consuming, since it requires a lot of planning and preparation.

 To ease the process of adding voiceovers to videos, we have created `Manim Voiceover <https://voiceover.manim.community>`__, a plugin